floppino/shiny-octo-system/docs/notes.md

 Four OpenGitOps principles:

 1. __Declarative__: Desired state must be expressed declaratively.
-2. __Versioned and immutable__: Desired state is stored in a way that supports versioning, immutability and a complete version history.
+2. __Versioned and immutable__: Desired state is stored in a way that supports versioning, immutability, and a complete version history.
 3. __Pulled automatically__: Software agents automatically pull the desired state declarations from the source.
 4. __Continuously reconciled__: Software agents continuously observe actual system state and attempt to apply the desired state.